 Edmonton River Float

 Anything you need for a fun float, you’ll get with the packages from Edmonton River Float!
-The company, who operate out of Kinsmen under the High Level Bridge, offer tube, raft, and lifejacket rentals, paddles and safety equipment, and shuttle service.
+The company, which operates out of Kinsmen under the High Level Bridge, offer tube, raft, and lifejacket rentals, paddles and safety equipment, and shuttle service.
 Plus, Edmonton River Float’s now have a Riverhawks Float package: or the chance to use the river to reach RE/MAX Field right on time for a home game.

 When: July & August